-Spiritual and transnational leaders spoke up for climate with an urgency not seen before and national media, international media, and even social media listened.
+Spiritual and transnational leaders spoke up for climate like never before and national media, international media, and even social media listened.
 The Dalai Lama issued a plea linking the environment to the global need for clean water and health care; Pope Francis gave an impassioned speech, saying, “We have failed to care for the earth, our garden-home; we have failed to care for our brothers and sisters.
 We have sinned against the earth, against our neighbors, and ultimately against the Creator.”
 António Guterres, secretary-general of the United Nations, set out a bold, six-point plan for Earth Day, demanding a shift to a green economy as part of COVID-19 recovery.

 Homeschooling Went Mainstream